top of page

 SYNOPSIS

-Born to guide Sacagawea on the legendary Lewis and Clark expedition, half- Shoshone JEAN BAPTISTE CHARBONNEAU is a man of two worlds, but with a home in neither.
+Born to legendary guide Sacagawea on the Lewis and Clark expedition, half- Shoshone BAPTISTE is a man of two worlds, but with a home in neither.
 Fluent in languages and refined in the arts—a devastating personal tragedy drives him into the dangerous American wilderness.

 As a young man in St. Louis he planned a future with his first love, MICHELLE, but is sabotaged by the very society that raised him.
 He bolts to the Rockies, becoming an elite mountain man during the violent fur trade.
 He leads expeditions and scouts a war road to California in the Mormon Battalion.

 In San Diego he discovers a second chance to simply have a family.
 It’s the one he thought he’d lost forever— his first love and her son.
-Finally he goes with his family to join the lawless chaos of the Forty Niners Gold Rush.
+Finally he goes with his family to join the lawless chaos of the Forty Niners Gold Rush--and kill Rublette.

-It’s an enthralling, visceral story of a man on a mission.
-(Think Amadeus, the Revenant and Dances With Wolves.)
+It’s a visceral, gritty story of a man on a mission.
+Think the Revenant meets Dances With Wolves.

 POST SCRIPT